Automated Interpretability Metrics Do Not Distinguish Trained and Random Transformers: Results

-\subsection{Auto-interpretability}
+\paragraph{Auto-interpretability}

-Feature explanations, which identify some concept, can be used as input to a classifier that predicts the presence of that concept within a piece of text.
-We can evaluate such a classifier using traditional metrics like the area under the receiver operating characteristic curve (AUROC).
-There is a choice of classification tasks for evaluating feature explanations, e.g., fuzzing and detection scoring \citep{paulo_automatically_2024}.

-We use the `fuzzing' scoring method, where both positive and negative examples of tokens (i.e., with non-zero and zero activation values, respectively) for a given latent are delimited with special characters, and a language model is prompted to identify which examples have been correctly delimited for the latent given its explanation.
-By contrast, simulation scoring is based on the correlation between simulated and observed activations \citep{bills_language_2023}.
+Feature explanations that identify a concept can be input to a classifier that predicts whether the concept appears in the text inputs.
+Such a classifier may be evaluted by traditional metrics, like the area under the receiver operating characteristic (ROC) curve (AUROC). \citet{paulo_automatically_2024} proposed `fuzzing' and `detection' classification tasks to evaluate feature explanations.
+For `fuzzing' scoring, both positive and negative examples of tokens (i.e., with non-zero and zero activation values, respectively) for a given latent are delimited with special characters, and a language model is prompted to identify which examples have been correctly delimited for the latent given its explanation.
+For `detection', a language model is asked to identify which examples contain activating tokens for each feature. \citet{bills_language_2023} originally proposed `simulation' scoring, based on the correlation between predicted and observed activations, but this method is expensive to compute.

+Except where noted, we report `fuzzing' scores as a measure of auto-interpretability, because this measure has been demonstrated to correlate with simulation scoring \citep{paulo_automatically_2024}.
+We include similar AUROC curves for the `detection' scoring method in Appendix~\ref{app:roc_curves}.
 For each trained SAE (i.e., underlying model, variant, and layer), we randomly sampled 100 features to obtain auto-interpretability scores.
 The implementation is based on \citet{paulo_automatically_2024}.
-We use the \texttt{Meta-Llama-3.1-70B-Instruct-AWQ-INT4} model to generate explanations and make predictions, larger than the 8B models used by \citet{choi_scaling_2024} and open-source unlike \citet{bills_language_2023}.
+We use the \texttt{Meta-Llama-3.1-70B-Instruct-AWQ-INT4} model to generate explanations and make predictions (larger than the 8B models used by \citet{choi_scaling_2024} and open-source, unlike \citealt{bills_language_2023}).

-We found that the auto-interpretability scores were far more similar between the trained and randomized models than with the control (Figures~\ref{fig:pythia_410m_fuzzing}, \ref{fig:pythia_6.9b_fuzzing}, and \ref{fig:all_metrics}).
-The similarity between the ROC scores for trained and randomized transformers demonstrates that `fuzzing' auto-interpretability, applied to SAE latent explanations, fails to meaningfully distinguish between these underlying models.
+We found that the auto-interpretability scores were far more similar between the trained and randomized models than with the control (Figures \ref{fig:pythia_6.9b_fuzzing} and \ref{fig:all_metrics}).
+The similarity between the ROC scores for trained and randomized transformers demonstrates that `fuzzing' auto-interpretability alone, applied to SAE latent explanations, may not meaningfully distinguish between these underlying models.

-\subsection{Evaluation}
+\paragraph{Evaluation}